umijs/umi/docs/docs/routing.md

 }
 ```

-In this way, if you visit `/ user`, you will use` useAuth` to verify permissions.
-If it passes, render `src / pages / user`, otherwise jump to` / login` and render by `src / pages / login`.
+In this way, if you visit `/user`, you will use `useAuth` to verify permissions.
+If it passes, render `src/pages/user`, otherwise jump to `/login` and render by `src/pages/login`.

 ### title